-Curriculum in the Community Ministry (CMN) major is focused on developing Christian leaders to serve effectively by enabling them to envision, plan, develop, and implement church or parachurch ministries that may transform their communities.
+Curriculum in the Community Ministry (CMN) major is focused on developing Christian leaders to serve effectively by enabling them to envision, plan, implement, and evaluate church or parachurch ministries that may transform their communities.
 Adult students who complete this major produce as part of their course work an Applied Research Project, which engages a real-life ministry topic that relates to the students' area of ministry interest.

-Principles of Christian Community 3

-Spiritual Formation 3

-Personal Leadership Assessment and Development 3

-Organizational Analysis: Community Ministry 3

-Old Testament Principles for Ministry 3

-· · · 3

-New Testament Principles for Ministry 3

-Community Ministry: Research and Resources 3

-Principles of Grief Ministry 3

-Research Methods: Community Ministry 3

-Principles of Family Ministry 3

-Humanities 3

-Theology and Practice of Evangelism 3

-3

-1

-3

-Organizational Change: Community Ministry 3

-Spiritual Formation Personal Leadership Assessment and Development Organizational Analysis: Community Ministry Old Testament Principles for Ministry The Church in Its Community New Testament Principles for Ministry Community Ministry: Research and Resources Principles of Grief Ministry Research Methods: Community Ministry Principles of Family Ministry
+TERM I CMN 401 Principles of Christian Community 3 CMN 408 Spiritual Formation 3 CMN 403 Personal Leadership Assessment and Development 3 CMN 430 Organizational Analysis: Community Ministry 3 TERM II CMN 404 Old Testament Principles for Ministry 3 CMN 406 The Church in Its Community 3 CMN 407 New Testament Principles for Ministry 3 CMN 432 Community Ministry: Research and Resources 3 TERM III CMN 415 Principles of Grief Ministry 3 CMN 434 Research Methods: Community Ministry 3 CMN 409 Principles of Family Ministry 3 HMT 411 Humanities 3 TERM IV CMN 416 Theology and Practice of Evangelism 3 CMN 410 Leadership for Mission and Ministry 3 CMN 436 Data Analysis and Display: Community Ministry 3 CMN 438 Organizational Change: Community Ministry 3